RaulRohjans/ansible-homelab-public/README.md

-# ansible-homelab-public
+# Ansible Homelab (public version)

-Public version of my Ansible homelab deployments
+This is a public version of my ansible homelab deployments, where sensitive information was removed and replaced with "# Removed for obvious reasons"